dotnet/roslyn/src/Tools/dotnet-roslyn-tools/Tool/readme.md

 Commands:
-  authenticate                       Stores the AzDO and GitHub tokens required for remote operations. pr-finder                          Find merged PRs between two commits nuget-prepare                      Prepares packages built from the Roslyn repo for validation. nuget-publish <roslyn|roslyn-sdk>  Publishes packages built from a Roslyn repo. [default: roslyn] create-release-tags                Generates git tags for VS releases in the Roslyn repo.
+  authenticate                       Stores the AzDO and GitHub tokens required for remote operations. pr-finder                          Find merged PRs between two commits nuget-dependencies                 Lists dependencies that are missing or out of date for a folder of .nupkg files. nuget-prepare                      Prepares packages built from the Roslyn repo for validation. nuget-publish <roslyn|roslyn-sdk>  Publishes packages built from a Roslyn repo. [default: roslyn] create-release-tags                Generates git tags for VS releases in the Roslyn repo.